-The WUPD offers high-quality "Kryptonite" bicycle locks for a reduced cost of \$25.
+The WUPD offers high-quality "Kryptonite" bicycle locks for a reduced cost.
 These "U" bolt locks are among the best for securing your bicycle.

-You also can register your bicycle free of charge by visiting the WUPD in person, or at our website, police.wustl.edu.
+You also can register your bicycle free of charge by visiting Parking and Transportation, or on their website, parking,wustl.edu.